While the summer of 2021 was a relatively good season in many regions, lockdowns and restrictions are back or on the horizon in many countries now.

 Keep in mind, your guests want to leave their humdrum routines behind and treat themselves.
 Help them do it!

 Now it’s your turn.
 How can you drive ancillary revenue from your current services or facilities and create a memorable stay experience at the same time?

 Of course, these are still difficult times for our industry.
-But if you get creative and make the most of what you’re already offering, you can make it through and win big once demand inches closer to pre-Covid levels again.
+But if your hotel team get's on board and makes the most of what you’re already offering, you can make it through and win big once demand inches closer to pre-Covid levels again.